composer/composer/doc/04-schema.md

 Autoload mapping for a PHP autoloader.

 Currently [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)
-autoloading and ClassMap generation are supported.
+autoloading and classmap generation are supported.

 Under the `psr-0` key you define a mapping from namespaces to paths, relative to the package root.